Siege (Mason book): Background

-James Mason (born 1952) had been a neo-Nazi since he was 14, initially joining George Lincoln Rockwell's American Nazi Party (by then renamed the National Socialist White People's Party), before he joined a militant splinter of that group, the National Socialist Liberation Front (NSLF).
+James Mason (born 1952) had been a neo-Nazi since he was 14, initially joining George Lincoln Rockwell's American Nazi Party (by then renamed the National Socialist White People's Party, or NSWPP), before he joined a militant splinter of that group, the National Socialist Liberation Front (NSLF).
 Siege emerged out of the faction of the NSWPP that wished for explicit revolutionary violence.
 Another former member of this wing of the ANP was William Luther Pierce, who wrote The Turner Diaries.

 The NSLF was launched by Joseph Tommasi in 1974, after he was kicked out of the NSWPP.
 While James Mason did not initially follow Tommasi in leaving the NSWPP, he grew increasingly dissatisfied with it, and observed Tommasi's group with interest.
 He later left the NSWPP some time after.
 The NSLF took credit for several bombings, arsons, and shootings.

+Tommasi was murdered by a member of the NSWPP in 1975, and was treated as a martyr by the NSLF.
 One of the NSLF's periodicals was named Siege, created by Tommasi.
-The origin of the name of the original Siege periodical is disputed; Mason claimed Tommasi took the name from a book about the Weather Underground.
+Mason claimed Tommasi took the name from a book about the Weather Underground.
 However, there is no book by this name about the Weather Underground.
-Spencer Sunshine proposed that Tommasi had actually taken the title from the book Miami and the Siege of Chicago by Norman Mailer, which discussed a conflict between the Weather Underground's predecessor group and the police.
-Tommasi was murdered by a member of the NSWPP in 1975, and was treated as a martyr by the NSLF.
+Spencer Sunshine proposed in 2024 that Tommasi had actually taken the title from the book Miami and the Siege of Chicago by Norman Mailer, which discussed a conflict between the Weather Underground's predecessor group and the police.
+In 2026, Sunshine said that Martin Kerr, who knew Tommasi, clarified that the title had actually come from the 1969 Edwin Corley novel Siege.
+The plot of the book focuses around a group of radical black nationalists who plot the establishment of a black ethnostate.